LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 8 - Login page.md

 # Lesson 8 - Login page

-To create login page is now very trivial task since we have all functionality set up for our application.
-It will be looking similar to register page.
+Creating a login page is now a very trivial task since we have all functionality set up for our application.
+It will be looking similar to the register page.

 ![Login page](assets/login.png)

 ## Login store

-Create a new store `src/stores/login.js` with following content:
+Create a new store `src/stores/login.js` with the following content:

 ```js
 import { reactive, ref } from "vue";